coldbox-modules/cbelasticsearch/docs/Logging.md

 cbElasticsearch comes pre-packaged with a logging appenders which can be configured in your Coldbox application to capture log messages and store them for later search and retrieval.

 The  `LogstashAppender` uses a time-series data stream to cycle log data through a configured lifecycle policy.
 By default data is retained for 365 days.
-If you wish provide a different configuration or retention period, you can do so by specifying a custom `lifeCyclePolicy` setting to the appender.
+If you wish to provide a different configuration or retention period, you can do so by specifying a custom `lifeCyclePolicy` setting to the appender.
 [More on Index LifeCycles here](Indices/Index-Lifecycles.md).

 Appenders may be configured in your Coldbox configuration.
 Alternately, you can [install the `logstash` module ](https://logstash.ortusbooks.com/getting-started/introduction), which will auto-register appenders for you.
 Note that the Logstash module already installs with `cbElasticsearch` and will register it so you only need one module or the other.